 The difference in student numbers makes a huge difference in the way a violin group class should be taught in order to keep the students engaged.

 The planning time is actually less as it takes longer for more kids to go through an activity.
 So centering the violin group class around just 2-3 things is more than enough.
-If you scroll does to the bottom of the post, there is a section about specific ideas about lesson plan and structuring your violin group class.
-Keep this first point in mind when you read it.
+If you scroll down to the bottom of the post, there is a section about specific ideas about lesson plan and structuring your violin group class.

 So if your challenge is a large class and keeping everyone quiet and behaved, you may enjoy these tips: